 Change the default password for activating and adding network cameras.
 For network cameras that are already connected, you can choose to change their passwords to this one in the following pup-up window.

 Batch Configuration

-The device can automatically synchronize time of the selected network cameras.
+The device can enable SVC function or automatically synchronize time of the selected network cameras.

-6.3.4 Display Settings
+6.3.2 Display Settings

 Configure the OSD (On-Screen Display), image settings, exposure settings, day/night switch settings, etc.